 On August 7, 2015, the Gaab Matter and Simo Matter were consolidated with the Hall Matter, and the plaintiffs filed a First Consolidated Amended Complaint ("FAC") on August 21, 2015.
-The FAC pursues the same seven causes of action as the original Hall complaint, and adds a request for punitive damages pursuant to the California CLRA.
+The FAC pursued the same seven causes of action as the original Hall complaint, and added a request for punitive damages pursuant to the California CLRA.

 The Company moved to dismiss the FAC in its entirety, and its motion was granted on December 24, 2015.
 The United States District Court for the Southern District of California granted dismissal with prejudice as to the California CLRA claim, the portion of California Unfair Competition Law claim premised on the CLRA claim, all claims for injunctive relief, and on all California claims premised solely on alleged omissions by the Company.
 The United States District Court for the Southern District of California granted leave to amend as to the remainder of the complaint.
 On January 25, 2016, plaintiffs filed their Second Consolidated Amended Complaint ("SAC").
 The SAC pursues the same causes of action as the FAC, except for the California CLRA, which, as noted above, was dismissed with prejudice.
-The Company intends to file a motion to dismiss the SAC.
+The Company filed a motion to dismiss the entirety of the SAC with prejudice on February 25, 2016.
+The United States District Court for the Southern District of California granted the Company's motion to dismiss the entire SAC with prejudice and entered judgment for the Company on May 13, 2016.
+Plaintiffs filed their notice of appeal to the United States Court of Appeals for the Ninth Circuit (the "Ninth Circuit") on June 10, 2016.
+The appeal has been fully briefed and is awaiting an oral argument date.

 On April 13, 2015, a purported class action was filed in the Superior Court of the State of California for the City and County of San Francisco against SeaWorld Parks & Entertainment, Inc., captioned Marc Anderson, et. al., v.
 SeaWorld Parks & Entertainment, Inc., Case No. CGC-15-545292 (the "Anderson Matter").
 The putative class consists of all consumers within California who, within the past four years, purchased tickets to SeaWorld San Diego.
-On May 11, 2015, the plaintiffs filed a First Amended Class Action Complaint (the "Amended Complaint").
-The Amended Complaint alleges causes of action under the California False Advertising Law, California Unfair Competition Law and California CLRA.
-Plaintiffs' claims are based on their allegations that the Company misrepresented the physical living conditions and care and treatment of its killer whales, resulting in confusion or misunderstanding among ticket purchasers, and omitted material facts regarding its killer whales with intent to deceive and mislead the plaintiff and purported class members.
-The Amended Complaint seeks actual damages, equitable relief, attorneys' fees and costs.
+On May 11, 2015, the plaintiffs filed a First Amended Class Action Complaint (the "First Amended Complaint").
+The First Amended Complaint alleges causes of action under the California False Advertising Law, California Unfair Competition Law and California CLRA.
+Plaintiffs' claims are based on their allegations that the Company misrepresented the physical living conditions and care and treatment of its orcas, resulting in confusion or misunderstanding among ticket purchasers, and omitted material facts regarding its orcas with intent to deceive and mislead the plaintiff and purported class members.
+The First Amended Complaint seeks actual damages, equitable relief, attorneys' fees and costs.
 Based on plaintiffs' definition of the class, the amount in controversy exceeds \$5.0 million, but the liability exposure is speculative until the size of the class is determined (if certification is granted at all).
 On May 14, 2015, the Company removed the case to the United States District Court for the Northern District of California, Case No. 15:cv-2172-SC.